-To remove an ignored VM from up time's mirrored inventory of the VMware vCenter server, do the following:
+To remove an ignored VM from Uptime Infrastructure Monitor's mirrored inventory of the VMware vCenter server, do the following:

-1. Ensure the up.time agent has been installed on the VM Element, or that up.time is configured to use WMI as a data collection method for Windows-based Elements.

-For more information, see Configuring Global Data Collection Methods.

-- 2. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 3.
+- Ensure the Uptime Infrastructure Monitor Agent is installed on the VM Element, or that Uptime Infrastructure Monitor is configured to use WMI as a data collection method for Windows-based Elements.
+For more information, see Configuring Global Data Collection Methods. - 2.
+In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 3.
 On the VMware vCenter Element profile page, ensure the Info tab is selected. - 4.
 Click Inventory Detail. - 5.
 On the vCenter Inventory Detail page, from the Ignored Elements list, locate the VM Element you wish to enable for standalone monitoring.
-All VMs that are part of the VMware vCenter server's inventory that are found to be eligible for standalone monitoring will be listed with a corresponding Enable Monitoring button. - 6.
+All VMs that are part of the VMware vCenter server's inventory that are found to be eligible for standalone monitoring are listed with a corresponding Enable Monitoring button. - 6.
 Click Enable Monitoring.

-(i) Enabling standalone monitoring for a VM permanently detaches it from the VMware vCenter server's configuration in up.time.
+Enabling standalone monitoring for a VM permanently detaches it from the VMware vCenter server's configuration in Uptime Infrastructure Monitor.